 My chiropractor also singled out manganese as particularly critical for joint health, so I pop a manganese supplement now and then too.
 That’s manganese, not magnesium!

 Glucosamine supplements are sold everywhere now for joint health, especially for arthritis and so on.
-Your doctor might tell you that they don’t work, but many people, including myself, vouch for them.
+Your doctor might tell you that they don’t work, but many people vouch for them.
 My GP said that glucosamine was one of the few natural products she believed in because it actually has the ability to help rebuild damaged cartilage, and is the only known substance that can do so.
-My father threw his celebrex away and gets by very nicely on glucosamine these days with barely a hint of arthritis.
+My father threw his celebrex away and got by very nicely on glucosamine until doing away with that too.
 I take one every now and then as needed or as a preventative.
 When my knees were bad, I found that I did better with a minimal intake of glucosamine.
 Too much actually made my joints feel worse, though this was only a vague impression at the time.

 I have also taken silica supplements from now and then, derived from horsetail herb.
 Silica is important for connective tissue, though I'm not sure if it was important in my recovery.
 Millet is apparently a helpful grain in this context.

-As a matter of principle, I do not take mineral tablets at the same time together because they can sometimes be antagonistic.
-I don't know if zinc and manganese compete for absorption, but why risk it?
+As a matter of principle, I try not to take mineral tablets at the same time together because they can sometimes be antagonistic.
+I don't know if, say, zinc and manganese compete for absorption, but why risk it?
 I also prefer to take all of these things with a meal when the body is in digestion mode and any dosage spikes will be spread out by the volume of food.

 I have also had some latent repetitive strain injury to my right hand from excessive mouse clicking, and I find that the natural anti-inflammatory regime here seems to help that condition also, though rest is critical too.